maxploter/msc-thesis/README.md

 ### Overleaf

 Download the contents of this repository as a ZIP file (*Code* → *zip*).
 Then, in Overleaf, create a new project and choose *Upload Project*.
 Upload the downloaded ZIP file.
 Then choose the `thesis.tex` file in the root folder and compile from there.

+Keep in mind that as a student of the University of Tartu, you have free access to Overleaf Premium : https://www.overleaf.com/edu/unitartu

 ### Visual Studio Code